inverse-inc/packetfence-dhcp-forwarder/README.md

 packetfence-forwarder-config-generator:

-* Generates Packetfence-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
+* Generates PacketFence-Forwarder.toml configuration based on user selected NIC from "getmac /fo csv /v"  output and fix the UID name.
 It is currently impossible to use gopacket to list human readable interface names so the user can choose from them and map it to its UUID.

 packetfence-forwarder:

-* Applies Packetfence-Forwarder.toml configuration from the working directory sends captured UDP packets to configured destination host and port.
+* Applies PacketFence-Forwarder.toml configuration from the working directory sends captured UDP packets to configured destination host and port.

 packetfence-forwarder-installer:

-* The NSI script to generate the installer is "Packetfence-Forwarder.nsi".
+* The NSI script to generate the installer is "PacketFence-Forwarder.nsi".

 Files are installed under "C:\Program Files (x86)\DHCP Forwarder".